QUEENSLAND

 Registrars (ACRRM and RACGP)

-Aboriginal and Torres Strait Islander Cultural and Health Training Day: JCTS organises cultural education days as locally as possible across Queensland in collaboration with ACRRM and RACGP.
-Registrars will receive a one day cultural and health education, which includes our Cultural Educators and Medical Educators working together to devise training that will assist their learning and interactions with Aboriginal and Torres Strait Islander peoples.
-Welcomes from Traditional Owners, presentations by local ACCHSs, cultural tours and activities can all be a part of these training days.
+JCTS organises cultural education days as locally as possible across Queensland, in collaboration with ACRRM and RACGP.
+Registrars will participate in a one day cultural and health education workshop, which includes our Cultural Educators and Medical Educators working together to deliver training that will assist registrars’ learning and interactions with Aboriginal and Torres Strait Islander peoples.

-Support for registrars working in ACCHSs or Aboriginal and Torres Strait Islander Health Training Posts: Our Cultural Educators and Medical Educators support those registrars with placements in ACCHSs or Aboriginal and Torres Strait Islander Health Training Posts.
-This may include a welcome email, regular communication and assistance offered for those registrars.
+Our Cultural Educators and Medical Educators support those registrars with placements in ACCHSs or Aboriginal and Torres Strait Islander Health Training Posts.
+This may include a welcome email, regular communication and additional assistance.

-Aboriginal and Torres Strait Islander GP Registrars: Our team provides support both clinical, cultural and pastoral care for Aboriginal and Torres Strait Islander GP registrars, creating a community of practice and peer mentoring for those registrars.
-We conduct two workshops a year providing professional development opportunities, networking, collegiality and peer support.
+Our team provides clinical, cultural and pastoral care for Aboriginal and Torres Strait Islander GP registrars, creating a community of practice and peer mentoring for those registrars.
+We conduct two workshops per year for Aboriginal and Torres Strait Islander GP registrars, providing professional development opportunities, networking, collegiality and peer support.
 JCTS also provides assistance for registrars to attend IGPTN and AIDA conferences and events.

 ACCHSs